uabrc/uabrc.github.io/.github/pull_request_template.md

 - [ ] I have added redirects for any moved headers or pages.
 - [ ] New jargon terms are defined in the glossary.
 - [ ] Existing jargon terms are crosslinked to the glossary.
 - [ ] Proper nouns and branded names are written and/or introduced properly.
+[List here](https://docs.rc.uab.edu/contributing/contributor_guide/#terminology).

 ## Related Issues